 Treatment Reliability

-• Austin Water sets treatment goals and quality standards that are beyond the minimum state and federal regulatory requirements to provide our customers superior water.
+requirements to provide our customers superior water.
 TCEQ requirements call for 0.3 NTU or less in treated water or finished water clarity (turbidity), but Austin Water’s goal is 0.1 NTU or lower – and we consistently achieve this standard on average month after month, year after year.

 • Implementation of a polymer feed system began in 2020 to strengthen resiliency to flooding impacts and improve filter performance.
-This treatment capability is especially critical during events when high turbidity may occur in raw source from the lakes.
+This treatment capability is especially critical during events when high turbidity may occur in raw source water from the lakes.
 Polymer systems are now fully operational across all three water treatment plants.

 • Powdered activated carbon is added as part of the treatment process to minimize taste and odor issues so that drinking water tastes fresh.